FabianTerhorst/coreclr-module/docs/articles/getting-started/async.md

 If the player does not exist, any call to any method will do nothing, and any getter will return default type value.<br>
 For instance, the example above will set player's position to (0, 0, 70) and log out the player's rotation if the player is still connected.
-But if the player did disconnect already, the Position setter won't do anything, and (0, 0, 0) vector will be logged to the console.
+But if the player has disconnected already, the Position setter won't do anything, and (0, 0, 0) vector will be logged to the console.

 ### Using safe entities with a custom entity class

-This part is only required for those, who have their own entity factories.
+This part is only required for those, who have their own entity factories.<br>
 See [Entity Factories](entity-factories.md) for more info.

-If you want to call your own methods, work with your own getters on an async entity, you need to set up an async class for the entity, and extend `IAsyncConvertible<IYourInterface>`.
-If you want to make one manually, you can check out the [example](https://github.com/FabianTerhorst/coreclr-module/blob/e681349d3452765ae6b6cf053ff14c3b5e8dc019/api/AltV.Net.Example/MyPlayer.cs#L15), but we recommend you to make it automatically.<br><br>
+If you want to create your own async entity class, make sure it extends the interface `IAsyncConvertible<IYourInterface>`.
+You can check out the [example](https://github.com/FabianTerhorst/coreclr-module/blob/e681349d3452765ae6b6cf053ff14c3b5e8dc019/api/AltV.Net.Example/MyPlayer.cs#L15) how to create a async entity class.

+The recommended way to generate a async entity class is by using the [AltV.Net.Async.CodeGen](https://www.nuget.org/packages/AltV.Net.Async.CodeGen/) nuget.<br>
+This nuget will create an async entity class for you based on your entity factories class.<br>
-In order to make async class automatically you need:
+In order to automatically generate async classes you need:

 1. Download the nuget package [AltV.Net.Async.CodeGen](https://www.nuget.org/packages/AltV.Net.Async.CodeGen/)
 2. Create an interface for your class
 3. Make sure both class and interface have the `partial` modifier
 4. Make sure the class has the attribute `[AsyncEntity(typeof(IYourInterface))]`

 Let's have a look at an example: